maubuz/2W6-Notes/docs/wk5/wk5_1_lists_reset.md

 **Notes:**

 - The width of the 3 collumns is set to a percentage of it's parent container.
-- The odd "white-space" between the 3 collumns is quite "tricky" to eliminate is no longer an issue when using Flexbox.
+- The odd "white-space" between the 3 collumns is quite "tricky" to eliminate.
+It will no longer be an issue once we start using Flexbox.